- 1 Natural Remedies to Treat Sore Knees

 Personally, I regularly use Turmeric in my meals as both a seasoning and for its beneficial health effects.
 Don’t buy it in those little jars, when you can buy it relatively cheaply online, for example at Amazon, or even in local Eastern markets that cater to Indian or Southeast Asian peoples.

-You can also get it as capsules, which are designed to make the special chemicals in it far more ‘bioavailable’—that is, your body absorbs it better than if taken as food.
+You can also get it as a liquid, which is designed to make the special natural chemicals in it far more ‘bioavailable’—that is, your body absorbs it better than if taken as food or in a capsule or pill.

 As you can see, before you go running off to the doctor for your sore knees, you can start by looking right in your own kitchen.
 For a more complete listing of all the DIY Knee Health Secrets, go here.